 Second Lie: “I feel like staying home today.”

-Reality check: *I can’t leave because I’m too sick.
+Reality check: *I can’t leave because I am too sick.
 The first year with a girlfriend was great.
 I held it together to go out.
 But later, I drank more and was sick if I wasn’t constantly slamming a beer.
-I decided not to go out until I was afraid to go out. *I can’t leave because I’m shaking with withdrawals.
+I decided not to go out until I was afraid to go out. *I can’t leave because I am shaking with withdrawals.
 The more I drank, the more my body needed it.
 If I didn’t consume the exact amount my body needed, I would shake.
 People can die from these withdrawals and have heart-attacks like I did. *I can’t leave because I have so much anxiety that I’m scared of people.
 Alcohol withdrawal not only taxes you physically, but also mentally.
-If you’re used to being intoxicated for long periods of time, you will feel anxiety without the buzz.
+If you are used to being intoxicated for long periods of time, you will feel anxiety without the buzz.
 Alcohol leaving your body is like feeling like someone broke up with you and you’re all alone.

 Third lie: “I Love myself.”